Cycling to Raise Money: Training & Fundraising Tips

 Add an interactive and memorable element to any of your fundraising events with a photo booth.
 You can create a simple backdrop with streamers, balloons, or a custom sign, and gather some fun props like bike helmets, beach gear, or silly glasses.
 Ask for a small donation in exchange for a few pictures.
 It’s a low-pressure way to collect contributions while giving your guests a fun souvenir.
 Plus, when people share their photos on social media, it helps spread the word about your fundraising efforts even further.

-Start a Team Fundraising Challenge
+Spark Friendly Competition with a Team Challenge

 If you’re riding with a team, a little friendly competition can go a long way.
 Create a team-wide fundraising challenge to motivate everyone.
 You could set up a contest to see who can get the most individual donors in a week or who can come up with the most creative fundraising idea.
 The prize doesn’t have to be big; bragging rights or a round of drinks for the winner can be enough to get everyone fired up.
 These challenges add an extra layer of fun and accountability, helping your entire team work together to reach its collective goal for one of our local rides.